OLIPLICHE/school-library/README.md

 ## School-library
-In this project, I will start building your school library app.
-In this initial step, you will implement the classes to represent students and teachers.
+Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
+This app that I Created will make your library the best organized one.
+This app allows you to:

+Add new students or teachers.
+Add new books.
+Save records of who borrowed a given book and when.

 ## Built With
 - Ruby
+- OOP
 - rubocop

 ## Author